Products First Touchpoint

 - "What are the pricing options?"

-Feature Expansion - The product had evolved significantly since the old site's launch.
-Users were unaware of key new features like embedded checkouts and flexible payment plans.
-Our research prioritised showcasing these capabilities effectively.
+Feature Expansion: The product had evolved since the old site's launch.
+Users were missing new features like embedded checkouts and flexible payment plans, so the new site needed to explain them clearly.

 Design & Implementation